Public Services Division

 USDA Cost of Raising a Child Calculator (United States Department of Agriculture).
 This is an Interactive tool for estimating the annual cost of raising children from birth through age 17.

-Who’s Buying Health Care.
-Ithaca (NY): New Strategist; c2005- .
-Annual.
-This report on household spending on health care is based on the Bureau of Labor Statistics’ Consumer Expenditure Survey.
+Who's Buying Health Care.
+Ithaca (NY): New Strategist; 10th edition, July 2014.
+Report on household spending on health care is based on the Bureau of Labor Statistics' Consumer Expenditure Survey.
+Available for purchase.